-We had a net loss of \$2.7 million for the year ended December 31, 2023 and as of December 31, 2023, we had an accumulated deficit of \$95.1 million.
-Although we posted net income in 2019, 2020 and 2022, we had a net loss in 2021 and we had net losses prior to 2019.
+We had a net loss of \$9.2 million for the year ended December 31, 2024 and as of December 31, 2024, we had an accumulated deficit of \$104.3 million.
+Although we posted net income in 2020 and 2022, we had a net loss in 2021 and 2023.
 We are not certain whether we will be able to maintain enough revenues from sales of our solutions to sustain or increase our growth or maintain profitability in the future.
 We also expect our costs to increase in future periods, which could negatively affect our future operating results if our revenues do not increase.
 In particular, we expect to continue to expend substantial financial and other resources on:

-- higher costs to procure the sensors required for our solutions due to inflationary pressures; - sales and marketing, including a significant expansion of our sales organization, both domestically and internationally; - research and development related to our solutions, including investments in our engineering and technical teams; - acquisition of complementary technologies or businesses, such as our acquisition of HunchLab technology in October 2018, our acquisition of Technologic in November 2020, our acquisition of Forensic Logic in January 2022 and our acquisition of SafePointe in August 2023; - continued international expansion of our business; and - general and administrative expenses.
+- higher costs to procure the sensors required for our solutions due to inflationary pressures; - sales and marketing, including a significant expansion of our sales organization, both domestically and internationally; - research and development related to our solutions, including investments in our engineering and technical teams; - acquisition of complementary technologies or businesses, such as our acquisition of LEEDS, LLC, now known as Technologic, in November 2020, our acquisition of Forensic Logic in January 2022 and our acquisition of SafePointe in August 2023; - continued international expansion of our business; and - general and administrative expenses.